Dexter Lawrence

-Dexter Lawrence II (born November 12, 1997), nicknamed "Sexy Dexy", is an American football nose tackle for the New York Giants of the National Football League (NFL).
-He played college football at Clemson.
-In 2015, he concluded his high school football career at Wake Forest High School in Wake Forest.
-He was ranked as the No. 2 recruit in college football's incoming Class of 2016.
+Dexter Lawrence (born November 12, 1997), nicknamed "Sexy Dexy", is an American professional football nose tackle for the New York Giants of the National Football League (NFL).
+He played college football for the Clemson Tigers.

-High school career
+Early life

-Lawrence played his whole high school career at Wake Forest High School.
-During his high school career, he had 28.0 sacks, 204 tackles, 6 forced fumbles and 1 interception.
+Lawrence played his entire high school football career at Wake Forest High School.
+In his sophomore and junior years, Wake Forest made it to the NCHSAA 4AA state championship game, finishing as runner-up against Mallard Creek High School both times.
+During his high school career, Lawrence was credited with 28.0 sacks, 204 tackles, 6 forced fumbles and 1 interception.

-Recruiting

-Lawrence was seen as the best prospect to ever come out of the state of North Carolina.
+The nation's 2nd ranked recruit, Lawrence was the highest ranked prospect to ever come out of the state of North Carolina.
 He considered multiple schools, including Clemson Tigers, Florida Gators, Florida State Seminoles, Alabama Crimson Tide and NC State Wolfpack.
-In the end he signed with Clemson.
+In the end, he signed with Clemson.

 College career

 In 2016, Lawrence played in 12 games for the Tigers at defensive tackle.
-Throughout the regular season, he recorded 55 tackles and 5 sacks.
-The 5 sacks he recorded in his freshman year is a Clemson record.
-Lawrence beat the previous record of 4 set by William Perry, Ricky Sapp, and Shaq Lawson.
+Throughout the regular season, he recorded 55 tackles and five sacks.
+The five sacks he recorded in his freshman year is a Clemson record.
+Lawrence beat the previous record of four set by William Perry, Ricky Sapp, and Shaq Lawson.
 Lawrence was subsequently named the 2016 ACC Defensive Rookie of the Year.
 Lawrence was part of the Clemson team that defeated Alabama in the 2017 College Football Playoff National Championship by a score of 35–31.
 In the game, he recorded four total tackles.
 Dexter was ruled ineligible for the 2019 College Football Playoff after testing positive for the banned substance ostarine.
-After the season, Lawrence decided to forgo his senior year and enter the 2019 NFL Draft.
+After the season, Lawrence decided to forgo his senior year and enter the 2019 NFL draft.